LanceMontojo/Senyasalin/Models/README.md

-# Senyasalin - Training
+# Senyasalin – Model Training Overview

-The project was trained with Long-Short Term Memory (LSTM) for learning sequence of data such as the sequence of movement in sign language.
-Mediapipe was also implemnted as it helps with real-time inference on knowing the keypoints/location of the user's hand and movements.
+The model was trained using Long Short-Term Memory (LSTM) networks to learn sequential patterns in sign language, particularly the temporal progression of gestures.

+To extract spatial features, MediaPipe was implemented for real-time hand tracking.
+It detects hand landmarks (keypoints), which are then used as input sequences for the LSTM model.

-The data used consist of video recordings of FSL, each showing a signer performing a specific phrase or expression.
-The organized collection of these videos was obtained from the FSL-105 Dataset developed by Tupal, Isaiah Jassen (2023) of De La Salle University, and made publicly available through Mendeley Data.
+The dataset consists of video recordings of Filipino Sign Language (FSL), where each clip contains a signer performing a specific word or phrase.
+These videos were sourced from the FSL-105 Dataset developed by Tupal, Isaiah Jassen (2023) from De La Salle University and made publicly available via Mendeley Data.

+## Trained Categories and Classes
-The current categories and classes the model was trained are:
+The current categories and classes the model was trained on are:

 Family:
 - Mother